ni-kara/java-sqlite/README.md

 The username is simply a string which given from user.

 ### Passowrd
-The passowrd is a string which the give.
+The passowrd is a string which the user give.
 Before it saved in database, this encode with sha-256.

 ### User_id
 The user_id is unique string key for any users.
 It generated random and checked before record introduce in database.

 ### Login user
 User give a username and password, this data checked if there is record with this parameters.
 First the password encoding with sha-256 and then checked if there is record with this password.